Memoir: Early memoirs

-Memoirs have been written since the ancient times, as shown by Julius Caesar's Commentarii de Bello Gallico, also known as Commentaries on the Gallic Wars.
-In the work, Caesar describes the battles that took place during the nine years that he spent fighting local armies in the Gallic Wars.
-His second memoir, Commentarii de Bello Civili (or Commentaries on the Civil War) is an account of the events that took place between 49 and 48 BC in the civil war against Gnaeus Pompeius and the Senate.
-The noted Libanius, teacher of rhetoric who lived between an estimated 314 and 394 AD, framed his life memoir as one of his literary orations, which were written to be read aloud in the privacy of his study.
-This kind of memoir refers to the idea in ancient Greece and Rome, that memoirs were like "memos", or pieces of unfinished and unpublished writing, which a writer might use as a memory aid to make a more finished document later on.
+Memoirs have been written since ancient times, as shown by Julius Caesar's Commentarii de Bello Gallico, also known as Commentaries on the Gallic Wars.
+In the work, Caesar describes the battles that took place during the nine years he spent fighting local armies in the Gallic Wars.
+His second memoir, Commentarii de Bello Civili (Commentaries on the Civil War) is an account of the events that took place between 49 and 48 BC in the civil war against Gnaeus Pompeius Magnus and the Roman Senate.
+The noted Libanius, a teacher of rhetoric who lived between an estimated 314 and 394 AD, framed his life memoir as one of his literary orations, which were written to be read aloud in the privacy of his study.
+This kind of memoir refers to the idea in ancient Greece and Rome that memoirs were like "memos": pieces of unfinished and unpublished writing which a writer might use as a memory aid to make a more finished document later on.

-The Sarashina Nikki is an example of an early Japanese memoir, written in the Heian period.
+The Sarashina Nikki, written in the Heian period, is an example of an early Japanese memoir.
 A genre of book writing, Nikki Bungaku, emerged during this time.
+Themes of court life, introspection, and emotional expressiveness were frequently explored in Japanese memoirs; Sarashina Nikki is among the most well-known examples.

-In the Middle Ages, Geoffrey of Villehardouin, Jean de Joinville, and Philippe de Commines wrote memoirs, while the genre was represented toward the end of the Renaissance, through the works of Blaise de Montluc and Margaret of Valois, that she was the first woman to write her Memoirs in modern-style.
+In the Middle Ages, Geoffrey of Villehardouin, Jean de Joinville, and Philippe de Commines wrote memoirs, and the genre was represented toward the end of the Renaissance in the works of Blaise de Montluc and Margaret of Valois—the latter being the first woman to write her Memoirs in modern-style.
+One of the first known examples of medieval memoir writing is Villehardouin's De la Conquête de Constantinople, which provided a first-hand narrative of the Fourth Crusade.

-Until the Age of Enlightenment encompassing the 17th and 18th centuries, works of memoir were written by Anthony Ashley-Cooper, 1st Earl of Shaftesbury; François de La Rochefoucauld, Prince de Marcillac of France; and Louis de Rouvroy, duc de Saint-Simon, who wrote Memoirs at his family's home at the castle of La Ferté-Vidame.
-While Saint-Simon was considered a writer possessing a high level of skill for narrative and character development, it wasn't until well after his death that his work as a memoirist was recognized, resulting in literary fame.
+Other memoirs preceding the Age of Enlightenment of the 17th and 18th centuries included those of Anthony Ashley-Cooper, 1st Earl of Shaftesbury, François de La Rochefoucauld, Prince de Marcillac of France, and Louis de Rouvroy, duc de Saint-Simon, who wrote Memoirs at his family's home at the castle of La Ferté-Vidame.
+While Saint-Simon was considered a writer possessing a high level of skill for narrative and character development, it was not until well after his death that his work as a memoirist was recognized, resulting in literary fame.